glitchdigital/video-translator/README.md

 This is a prototype web based tool for computer assisted video translation.
 It provides an interface for doing computer assisted transcription and translation and generates a new video with a synthesized voice speaking in the selected langauge.

-The goal is to show how translating how videos could be done more easily, quicker and more cost effectively with better tools.
+The goal is to show how translating videos could be easier, quicker and done more cost effectively with better tools.

 ![screenshot](https://raw.githubusercontent.com/glitchdigital/video-translator/master/screenshot.png)

+If you'd like to see what it looks like in use without having to install it and set it up, see the [glitch.digital YouTube channel](https://www.youtube.com/channel/UCQbi0PPu5bObs3_OCiWUs8Q) for videos of it in action.

 ### About this prototype